 A common type of basketballer is the "comeback basketballer" often seen after long periods of work commitments.
 They have a confidence on the court which is uncharacteristic of their ability, for someone who hasn't picked up a basketball for many months.

-The comeback basketballer returns to the game of basketball from a long break, often inactive without regular exercise, this is another instance where the risk of injury to themselves and others is real.
+The comeback basketballer returns to the game of basketball from a long break, often inactive without regular exercise, this is another instance where the risk of injury to themselves and others

 Two reasons: the body is not use to the rigours of basketball and has not acclimated to the game.
 Another more fascinating behaviour which can be observed without fail, the comeback basketballer seems intent and preoccupied, their mind has a way saying: